EUDAT-Training/B2SHARE-Training/B_Request_and_Metadata_Reference_Guide.md

 curl [-i] [-X <method>] [-H "Content-Type: application/json"] [-F file=@<filename>]
     [-d '{"key":"value"}'] 'https://trng-b2share.eudat.eu/api/<URI>?<parameters>'
 ```
 where all text between brackets is optional.
 For `method` either `GET` (default) or `POST` can be put and `URI` is one of the URIs listed in the table.
 Optionally, you can add `-i` to return header information, `-F` to send form data (i.e. files), `-d` to send additional data (i.e. metadata) and/or `-H` to set the return string format.
 These might be required when using some specific post requests during deposition.
-The parameters is an ampersand-separated list of key-value pairs, e.g. `access_token=123123&page_offset=2`.
+The parameters field is an ampersand-separated list of key-value pairs, e.g. `access_token=123123&page_offset=2`.